chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 ## A Different Vision

 I've started research at the Media Lab with a vision to create a new programming paradigm that reflects my beliefs about programming as art and craft, that serves as the tool for personal growth and community building.
-I started with an inkling in "[The Last of Programmers, the First of Artists](https://stackdiver.com/posts/the-last-of-programmers-the-first-of-artists/)."
+I started with an inkling in [The Last of Programmers, the First of Artists](https://stackdiver.com/posts/the-last-of-programmers-the-first-of-artists/)."
 I'm expanding that into a rounded vision:

 From **learning**: revisiting constructivist learning, asking how we use language as a tool to encourage learning, and specifically why there's so little interest in adult learning.